techwithpat/WorkoutTube/README.md

 # WorkoutTube
-Compagnion app for tutorial about unit testing view model
+companion app for tutorial about unit testing view model